Suggested Jam & Cheese Pairing ~ A Guide

-When pairing cheese and jam I like to look at the whole picture.
+When pairing jam and cheese look at the whole picture.
 Consider all the possibilities before deciding on a limited few.
-You may be serving your cheese and jam pairings with wine, additional fruits, and maybe Black Walnuts or Smoked Almonds, an Artisan bread and fresh basil or ginger.
+You may be serving your jam and cheese pairing with wine, additional fruits, maybe Black Walnuts or Smoked Almonds, Artisan bread, and fresh basil or ginger.
+Sometimes less is more.

-Keep in mind that your goal is to offer tastes that compliment one another, not over power one another.
+Keep in mind that your goal is to offer tastes that complement one another, not overpower one another.
 It should be a thoughtful, sophisticated adventure for your palate not a college frat party for your mouth.

-Keep in mind the importance of serving your cheese with it’s accompaniment rather than mixed together.
+Serve your cheese with its accompaniment rather than mixed together.
 Jam should not be poured over the top of your cheese.
 You and your guests should be able to enjoy the cheese itself, as well as the jam.
 Then enjoy them together in a combination that suits their personal tastes.
 Offering additional accompaniment is welcome, such as preserved meats or smoked fish.
 Choose with thought.

 Acquiring the highest quality cheese is an important part of the process.
 Once you have chosen the cheese which to build your paring on it is imperative to engage it with a discerning jam such as LunaGrown.